herflis/concepts-temp/content/review/content-tree.md

 # Permission inheritance

 As in sensenet content is stored in a huge tree with a single root, when you set a permission on a container item on a higher level (e.g. a document library or a workspace) it will be inherited by its children.
-This way you do not have to set permissions on every subfolder or document, because all content inherit permissions from their parent.
+This way you do not have to set permissions on every subfolder or document, because all content inherits permissions from their parent.

 Inherited permissions cannot be changed without breaking the inheritance, but you can set additional permissions for the same identity (e.g. grant `Open` permission to someone who already has `See` permissions inherited).